sstott09/Bootstrap_Portfolio_Responsive/README.md

 Included the `viewport` tag in each of my HTML files, to ensure the media-queries function worked as expected on mobile devices.

-3. I've deployed my new Responsive Bootstrap-powered portfolio (now with media queries!) to GitHub Pages noted below.
+3. I've deployed my new Responsive_portfolio (now with media queries!) to GitHub Pages as noted below.